 And so there is no physical limitation on the amount of currency that central banks may manufacture.
 And so this is a completely viable way to deleverage the system -- by purely destroying the currency that we have.
 It is debt currency, so we are going to destroy the debt in real terms behind them but not destroy them in nominal terms.
 That is the net effect of all this.

 Click the play button below to listen to Chris' interview with Paul Brodsky (44m:37s):

-Chris Martenson: Welcome to Peak Prosperity podcast.
+Chris Martenson: Welcome to this Peak Prosperity podcast.
 This is your host, Chris Martenson, and today we get to welcome back Paul Brodsky, co-founder and co-managing member of QB Asset Management.
-Prior to QB Asset Management Paul had spent several decades trading bonds and other securities for such Wall Street firms as Drexel Burnham Lambert, Kidder Peabody, and Spyglass Capital.
-If our economy or financial markets fall into true crisis the bond market is where the real action will play out.
-In the European bond market is now flashing warning signs that such a crisis may be in the process of unfolding.
-Hey Paul, thanks for returning as a guess.
+Prior to QB Asset Management, Paul spent several decades trading bonds and other securities for such Wall Street firms as Drexel Burnham Lambert, Kidder Peabody, and Spyglass Capital.
+If our economy or financial markets fall into true crisis, the bond market is where the real action will play out.
+And the European bond market is now flashing warning signs that such a crisis may be in the process of unfolding.

 Paul Brodsky: It is my pleasure, Chris.
 Glad to talk.

 Chris Martenson: Awesome.
 Well, let us begin with your macro outlook: recovery or recession, healing or hemorrhaging?
 Where are we in your estimation in the macro global story?